Prompt-Based Exemplar Super-Compression and Regeneration for Class-Incremental Learning: Experiments

 \myparagraph{CIL protocols.} We adopt two protocols in our experiments: learning from half (LFH) and learning from scratch (LFS).
-LFH assumes the model is trained on half of the classes in the first phase and on the remaining classes evenly in the following $N$ phases, so there are $N+1$ phases in total.
+LFH assumes the model is trained on half of the classes in the first phase and on the remaining classes evenly in the following $N$ phases.
 LFS assumes the model learns from an equal number of classes in each of the $N$ phases.
-We choose $N$ from $2$, $5$, $10$, and $25$.
-The model is evaluated on all classes observed so far at each phase, and the average and the last classification accuracy of all phases are measured.
+We set $N$ to be $5$ or $10$ in our experiments.
+The model is evaluated on all the classes observed so far at each phase, and the final average classification accuracy is reported.

-\myparagraph{Memory budget.} We apply a growing memory budget setting, assigning a fixed number of $b$ memory units per class.
-This memory budget setup is known to be more challenging than the constant total budget setup, where the memory in earlier phases is much more abundant.
-We set $b$ to be optionally $20$ (high), $10$ (median), or $5$ (low), corresponding to three different budget levels.
-Since Caltech-256 has a relatively small number of images per class, we only adopt a budget of $5$ units per class on it.
+\myparagraph{Memory budget.} Although MEMO \citep{MEMO} recently proposes a new buffer setting (with model memory taken into account), based on which MEMO attains SOTA performance by storing lighter models, we still follow the common setup, assigning a fixed number of $b$ memory units per class for all methods.
+The growing budget setting is more challenging than the fixed budget setting, where the memory in earlier phases is much more abundant.
+(As Caltech-256 has fewer images per class, we set $b=5$ on Caltech-256 and $b=20$ on other datasets by default, unless otherwise specified.)